-- 3 For an quick introduction, click Give me a quick tutorial.
-Scroll through the information, or click Watch the Video.
-When you're ready to try it on your own, click Go to When >> Then. - -OR-
+3 For an quick introduction, click Show me how it works.
+Scroll through the information, or click Watch the video.
+When you're ready to try it on your own, click Try it now.

+-OR-

-If you want to get started right away, click View My Automations.
+If you want to get started right away, click Let me in, I'm ready.